Congress OKs bill to aid computer chip firms, counter China

 WASHINGTON (AP) — The House on Thursday passed a $280 billion package to boost the semiconductor industry and scientific research in a bid to create more high-tech jobs in the United States and help it better compete with international rivals, namely China.

 The House approved the bill by a solid margin of 243-187, sending the measure to President Joe Biden to be signed into law and providing the White House with a major domestic policy victory.
-About two-dozen Republicans voted for the legislation.
+Twenty-four Republicans voted for the legislation.

-“My plea is put politics aside.
-Get it done,” Biden said before the vote, adding it would give the U.S. “the ability not only to compete with China for the future, but to lead the world and win the economic competition of the 21st century.”
+“Today, the House passed a bill that will make cars cheaper, appliances cheaper, and computers cheaper,” Biden said.
+“It will lower the costs of every day goods.
+And it will create high-paying manufacturing jobs across the country and strengthen U.S. leadership in the industries of the future at the same time.”

+As the vote was taking place, Biden was discussing the economy with CEOs at the White House.
+During the event, he was handed a note informing him it was clear the bill would pass — a development that produced a round of applause before the tally was final.

 Republicans argued the government should not spend billions to subsidize the semiconductor industry and GOP leadership in the House recommended a vote against the bill, telling members the plan would provide enormous subsidies and tax credits “to a specific industry that does not need additional government handouts.”